luoq4/codinginterview/InterviewSuggestions.md

 1. Reading through Cracking Code Interview book to know the all common things about data structures and algorithm, if you can answer following questions you are ready to proceed:
     - Can you write a quick sort and what is the time complexity?
-    - Give an example of using DFS to solve a interview question
+    - Give an example of using DFS to solve an interview question
-    - Give an example of using BFS to solve a interview question
+    - Give an example of using BFS to solve an interview question
     - Write a double-linked list
     - What is the difference between Stack and Queue